Why It’s (Almost) Impossible To Overdose On Cannabis

 Heroin and cocaine are drugs that famously cause overdose, and that’s because the opioid and dopamine receptors that they bind to are present deep in the brainstem.
 The brainstem is the ancient part of the brain that controls basic bodily functions like breathing and the beating of the heart.

-When the receptors in the brainstem get flooded with too much of a non-native compound, like heroin or cocaine, it can actually cause respiratory or cardiovascular failure.
-The foreign compounds cause normal function to be drastically interrupted – resulting in a potentially lethal overdose.
+When the receptors in the brainstem get flooded with too much of a non-native compound, like heroin or cocaine, it can cause respiratory or cardiovascular failure.
+The foreign compounds cause the normal function to be drastically interrupted – resulting in a potentially lethal overdose.

 But cannabis neatly sidesteps all of that.
 The cannabinoid receptors of the endocannabinoid system are very rarely located in the brainstem, so they do not have any control over essential functions like breathing and heartbeat.

-This means we can essentially flood our brains with as much cannabis as it’s physically possible to consume, and it won’t affect the brain in ways that would make the lungs and the heart just stop working, as is the case with overdose of cocaine, heroin or even alcohol.
+This means we can essentially flood our brains with as much cannabis as it’s physically possible to consume, and it won’t affect the brain in ways that would make the lungs and the heart stop working, as is the case with an overdose of cocaine, heroin or even alcohol.

 Sparse densities in lower brainstem areas controlling cardiovascular and respiratory functions may explain why high doses of delta 9-tetrahydrocannabinol are not lethal.

 How Much Cannabis Can A Human Safely Consume?

 As you may have gathered by now, it’s possible to consume a tremendous amount of cannabis with no ill effect – but just how much are we talking here?
 Let’s take a look.